IsaacRF/android-image-url-view/README.md

 # ImageUrlView
-ImageUrlView component that allows to directly see images in a component without programmatic load.
-Also supports loading spinners and events
+ImageUrlView component that allows to directly asynchronously load images from an URL in a view without programmatic load.
+Also supports loading spinners and events.